cramcharan613/Fundmanager/README.md

 ## Main Python File

 The main application logic is contained in the `streamlit_app.py` file.
-Key functionalities include data fetching, processing, and UI rendering using Streamlit.
+Key functionalities include:

+- **Data Fetching**: Asynchronously fetch data from external APIs.
+- **Data Processing**: Process and enhance data for analysis.
+- **UI Rendering**: Render an interactive UI using Streamlit components.

+### Key Sections in `streamlit_app.py`

+- **Custom CSS**: Defines the styling for the application to enhance the user interface.
+- **Data Fetching Class**: `CachedETFDataFetcher` to fetch and cache ETF data.
+- **Grid Configuration**: Configure the data grid for displaying ETF data.
+- **Export Functionality**: Export data to CSV and Excel formats.

 ## Contributing

+We welcome contributions from the community!
+Follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes and push the branch to your fork.
-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.
+4. Open a pull request with a description of your changes.

+Please ensure your code adheres to the project's coding standards and includes appropriate tests.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+## Contact

+For any questions or feedback, please open an issue or contact the repository maintainer.